LukasBommes/PV-Hawk/README.md

 ## 3 Recording of IR videos

-PV-Mapper requires IR videos of PV plants acquired by a drone in a specific manner, which we will briefly outline in the following.
+PV Drone Inspect requires IR videos of PV plants acquired by a drone in a specific manner, which we will briefly outline in the following.

 [...]